JMacalinao/speedtest-influx/README.md

     docker-compose up -d

-You access Grafana from <http://localhost:3000>.
+You can access Grafana from <http://localhost:3000>.

 ### All-in-one, using Helm Chart